armonic/armonic/doc/source/howto_lifecycle.rst

 States like :class:`Installed` or :class:`Active` uses already provided States by Armonic with standard python inheritance.
-The :class:`InstallPackagesApt` state will make sure the package ``openssh-server`` is installed using Debian package management tools.
-The :class:`ActiveWithSystemV` state will verify that the ``sshd`` service is running using the classic SystemV init system.
+The :class:`armonic.states.InstallPackagesApt` state will make sure the package ``openssh-server`` is installed using Debian package management tools.
+The :class:`armonic.states.ActiveWithSystemV` state will verify that the ``sshd`` service is running using the classic SystemV init system.

 Requires
 --------

-What if we wanted to provide manually configuration values to the service.
+What if we wanted to provide manually configuration values to the service ?
-Using the :class:`Require` decorator you can define variables that need to be provided to enter a State.
+Using the :class:`armonic.require.Require` decorator you can define variables that needs to be provided to enter a State.
 Lets rewrite the :class:`Configured` state to take a users list to be configured in the ``AllowUsers`` directive:

 .. code-block:: python
     :emphasize-lines: 7,8